The Republic of Haiti

 - Local authorities responsible for making findings regarding the cause of death and for issuing death local certificates.

 If the death occurs at the hospital, the medical examiner / forensic scientist, following autopsy, gives cause of death.
 However, should the death occur at home, an official report, provided by the Justice of the Peace will be issued and will state the cause of death.
-There is however, currently no medical examiner for Haiti and autopsies are not available.
+Currently in Haiti, there is one Forensic Scientist, Dr. Jean R. C. Armel Demorcy.

 The local death certificates are issued by the civil registrars of the section where the death occurred.